Soc 305 - Culture and Personality » 2019 » Exam 2

 Farrell and Rosenberg identified four different paths of adult development.
 Which path is the most problematic?

-The pseudo-developed man path.
+B. The pseudo-developed man path.

-The punitive-disenchanted path
+C. The midlife crisis path

 Question #16